DBKKH/Self-Introduction/SelfIntroduce.md

 ---
 ## 1.2 Why TX

+- So international

-- I love to develop something.
+- I like to create something.
- Especially, car and other Robot developments.
+ Especially, complexity things for example car and Robot.

 - I wanna get involved Robot Development.

-- So international

 - TX's Goal is only one in the world.